 Project Performance Product (Composition) Extended response Investigation A response to a single task, situation and/or scenario.
 A technique that assesses the physical demonstration of identified skills.
 A technique that assesses the application of skills to create music.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
 At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal - non- presentation: 8 A4 pages max (or equivalent) - presentation: 3- 6 minutes • performance: variable conditions • product: variable conditions. music performance: minimum of two minutes total performance time production performance: variable conditions manipulating existing sounds: minimum of two minutes arranging and creating: minimum of 32 bars or 60 seconds Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal - non-presentation: 10 A4 pages max (or equivalent) - presentation: 4-7 minutes.
 Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal - non-presentation: 10 A4 pages max (or equivalent) - presentation: 4-7 minutes.

 VET Courses

 Humanities

-- CHC14015 Certificate I in Active Volunteering

-- BSB30120 Certificate III in Business

-- SIR20216 Certificate II in Retail
+- CHC14015 Certificate I in Active Volunteering - CHC24015 Certificate II in Active Volunteering - BSB30120 Certificate III in Business - SIR20216 Certificate II in Retail Services - SIR30216 Certificate III in Retail Services

 Foundation Studies